furti/FreeCAD-ArchTextures/README.md

 To create a new `EnvironmentConfig` you click the "Create EnvironmentConfig" command.

-To create a new EnvironmentConfig you click the "Create EnvironmentConfig" command.

 ![Create EnvironmentConfig](./Resources/Icons/CreateEnvironmentConfig.svg)

-This will create a new EnvironmentConfig object in the TreeView with some default settings applied.
-You can show and hide a EnvironmentConfig object like other objects in FreeCAD.
+**Result:** This will create a new `EnvironmentConfig` object in the TreeView with some default settings applied.
+You can show and hide a `EnvironmentConfig` object like other objects in FreeCAD.

 You might notice, that event though the object is visible, nothing is shown in the 3D view.
 This is because no textures are configured yet.
-Only when a texture is configured for a given part of the environment, this part will be displayed.
+Only when a texture is configured for a given part of the environment will this part will be displayed.

 ![Settings](./Resources/Documentation/Environment_Config.png)